The William G. ‘Bill’ Steele, Jr. Mini-Grant Program

 Since 1998, the Rotary Club of San Marino has sponsored the Mini-Grant Program for Classroom Innovation to encourage local educators to strive for innovation and creativity in the classroom.

 This year, we have made a few changes to the application.
-First, we are excited to offer an additional $500 for a total of ($1000 maximum) to be awarded for qualified special projects submitted by individual teachers of students from kindergarten to twelfth grade in the San Marino Unified Schools, St..Felicitas and Perpetua School, Clairbourn School, and Southwestern Academy.
+First, we are excited to offer $1000 maximum per single application and $1000+ for joint applications to be awarded for qualified special projects submitted by teachers of students from kindergarten to twelfth grade in the San Marino Unified Schools, St..Felicitas and Perpetua School, Clairbourn School, and Southwestern Academy.
 Also, we have changed the application timeline so that more teachers participate.

 The program supports and recognizes local teachers with mini-grants to fund innovative projects at schools with the goal of: